restic/restic/CONTRIBUTING.md

     gofmt -w **/*.go

 in the project root directory before committing.
+For each Pull Request, the formatting is tested with `gofmt` for the latest stable version of Go.
 Installing the script `fmt-check` from https://github.com/edsrzf/gofmt-git-hook locally as a pre-commit hook checks formatting before committing automatically, just copy this script to `.git/hooks/pre-commit`.

 For each pull request, several different systems run the integration tests on Linux, OS X and Windows.
 We won't merge any code that does not pass all tests